 For many people considering any kind of treatment or cosmetic procedure, the question “is it painful?” will probably come to mind at least once or twice.
 Luckily for hair loss sufferers, hair restoration treatments, for the most part, range from completely pain-free to mildly painful.
 Most pain, if there is any, can be categorized as a slight discomfort, and is usually experienced by a small percentage of patients as a side effect rather than a direct result of the treatment itself.

-With the exception of Theradome treatments, all hair restoration techniques come with potential side effects that may or may not show up after treatment.
+Except for Theradome treatments, all hair restoration techniques come with potential side effects that may or may not show up after treatment.
 The most intensive procedure is usually considered to be PRP or Platelet Rich Plasma Treatment.
 Side effects from PRP for hair loss may include minimal pain, pinpoint bleeding, and redness when the injections are being delivered.
 Some patients comment on a “full” or “tight” feeling in the scalp immediately after injections that can last up to about one day.
 Rarely, patients will complain of a mild headache the next day.

 Side effects from the treatments we have discussed usually do not cause pain but can cause other symptoms such as loss of interest in sex, trouble having an orgasm, abnormal ejaculation, and swelling of the tenderness of the breasts.
 These are only seen with the Tofacitinib, Dutasteride, and Finasteride treatments.
-Rogaine may cause allergic or irritant contact dermatitis as well.
+Rogaine® may cause allergic or irritant contact dermatitis as well.

 Because the treatment is still under intensive research, the list of side effects after taking tofacitinib may be incomplete.
-Currently, the known side effects after taking tofacitinib, which is still being tested in clinical trials, may include increased risk of infection with serious infections occurring in approximately 2% of patients, long-term risk for cancer, and a reduced heart rate by approximately five beats per minute.
+Currently, the known side effects after taking tofacitinib, which is still being tested in clinical trials, may include increased risk of infection with serious infections occurring in approximately 2% of patients, the long-term risk for cancer, and a reduced heart rate by approximately five beats per minute.

 What Does Hair Restoration Cost?